![]() |

 -

-Booking opens up to 6 months ahead, although dates after the mid-December timetable change usually open for booking in mid-October.
-More about when booking opens.
+Booking opens up to 6 months ahead.
+Dates after the mid-December timetable change open mid-October.

 I recommend registering when prompted, as you can then log in at any time to check or re-print your tickets.